 The number 4, on the other hand, is one to avoid as much as possible, as it sounds close to the word for ‘death’ in Cantonese.
-In Toronto if you find yourself in a modern condo elevator, you may notice that floors ending in 4 don’t exist.
+In Toronto, if you find yourself in a modern condo elevator, you may notice that floors ending in 4 don’t exist.

 There is also a biblical reference to the number 13 as being unlucky – Judas was the 13th guest to sit down to the last supper and we know how that turned out.
 Whether they recognize the biblical reference or not, that 13 is unlucky is pervasive here and we see lots of people avoiding this number as they choose addresses, closing dates, and more.
 Most hospitals and other official buildings here in Toronto, skip the 13th floor for this reason.

-Numerology is also often at play when sellers price their homes or put in bid to purchase.
+Numerology is also often at play when sellers price their homes or put in a bid to purchase.

 The principles of feng shui that originate in China, are another governing system we see investors adhere to in the search for a perfect property.
 This system is about creating harmony and balance with your living environment, allowing qi to flow naturally through your space and through you.
-Feng shui looks to balance all of the elements in your home – earth, wood, water, metal and fire.
+Feng shui looks to balance all of the elements in your home – earth, wood, water, metal, and fire.
 Each element has its own characteristics; wood for instance is tied to natural growth and vibrant health.
-This element is represented by rectangular shapes, green and brown colours, living plants and is typically placed in the east and southeast portions of the home or property.
+This element is represented by rectangular shapes, green and brown colors, living plants and is typically placed in the east and southeast portions of the home or property.

 Clients that follow the principles of feng shui, often look for:

-- Views of the water, as water holds qi and is a symbol for wealth, abundance and fluidity.
+- Views of the water, as water holds qi and is a symbol for wealth, abundance, and fluidity.

 - Properties on a rectangular lot, which represents the wood element and is prized for the way energy can move about the space.

-- Avoid living below grade altogether, as this is said to bring tension to relationships.
+- Avoid living below-grade altogether, as this is said to bring tension to relationships.

 - Front and back entrances should not be aligned in the home.
 That is, you shouldn’t have a direct view from one entrance to the other.
 With this alignment, your wealth will come in one door, only to leave right through the other.
 In condos, your front doors should not align with the elevator doors for this reason.
-Likewise staircases in a home that align with your front door are also to be avoided.
+Likewise, staircases in a home that aligns with your front door are also to be avoided.

 - Look for architecture with lots of curving lines.
-Curved lines and circling shapes are associated with the metal element which cultivates strength, focus and independence.
+Curved lines and circling shapes are associated with the metal element which cultivates strength, focus, and independence.
 These shapes enhance the flow of positive or good qi.

-- Avoid living at a T intersection, on a busy street or at the end of a long street, all of which disrupts the flow of positive qi.
+- Avoid living at a T intersection, on a busy street, or at the end of a long street, all of which disrupts the flow of positive qi.